tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Generation N+1 keys are derived from generation N keys via a key derivation function {{updating-traffic-keys}}.
 As long as this function is truly one way, it is not possible to compute the previous keys after a key change (forward secrecy).
-However, TLS does not provide backward secrecy after key updates; systems which want backward secrecy must do a fresh handshake and establish a new session key with an (EC)DHE exchange.
+However, TLS does not provide security for data which is sent after the traffic secret is compromised, even afer a key update (backward secrecy); systems which want backward secrecy must do a fresh handshake and establish a new session key with an (EC)DHE exchange.